 And don’t forget the fresh parsley, it isn’t just a garnish here, it enhances the brightness of the tomatoes and really makes this taste of fresh just picked vine tomatoes.

-What wine to serve with this roasted tomato chicken.
+What wine to serve with this Baked Chicken with Cherry Tomatoes.

 To balance the acidity and sweetness of the roasted tomatoes, plump for either a light red like a Montepulciano or a crisp white like a Verdicchio.

-Why not pin this recipe for Roasted Tomato Chicken Breasts for later.
+Why not pin this recipe for Baked Chicken with Cherry Tomatoes.
 Pin it here

 For the chicken